 This past weekend was full of favorites for me and Mike.
 We spent the weekend at Resort at Squaw Creek in North Lake Tahoe.
-We stayed at this resort for the first time last year and got upgraded to a “fireplace suite.”
+We stayed at this resort for the first time last year and got upgraded to a fireplace suite.
 Whoever upgraded us should get some sort of promotion because the resort has become a home away from home for us during the past year!
-And – not to be bougie – buuuuut if we had stayed in a regular room* that first time, I don’t think the weekend would have made such a lasting impression on us.
-Now, we splurge for the suites and, let me tell you, having a fireplace (and a stove, a toaster, a master bedroom and 2 TVs) in your hotel room, never gets old!
+And we splurge for the suites because having a fireplace (and a stove, a toaster, a master bedroom and 2 TVs) in your hotel room, never gets old!

 We started at the welcoming event the resort offers on Friday evenings with beer and app samples and then went to the pub located on the property.
-Here we each ordered a cocktail and decided on the pretzel bites with jalapeno cheddar (for me) and spicy mustard (for Mike) dipping sauces.
-From past experience (you might remember when I wasn’t eating meat in March and ordered these same pretzel bites for dinner), I know these are delicious so it was hard to get just the half order but we knew we have to save room for the rest of the evening!
+Here we each ordered a cocktail and decided on the pretzel bites (you might remember when I wasn’t eating meat in March and ordered these same pretzel bites for dinner).

 so unhealthy and full of fat and cheese and calories amazing!
 We ended our food crawl with a pear tart at a pizza place (not photographed) and a nightcap back in our suite!